 Are Medicare Advantage HMOs Different than Original Medicare?

-A Medicare Advantage HMO is a different option from Original Medicare.
+A Medicare Advantage HMO is a different option from the Original Medicare.

 Original Medicare can be used at any doctor or hospital that accepts Medicare.
 After your deductible, Original Medicare pays at 80% coinsurance for Part B services, leaving the Medicare beneficiary with an out-of-pocket responsibility of 20%.